Torpedo boat type s 26. Torpedo boat. Interesting and little-known historical facts

 Torpedo boats of World War II

 At the beginning of the war, boats of this class were not very popular among the participating countries.
-But during the war years, their number increased by 7-10 times.
-The Soviet Union, on the other hand, developed the construction of light ships, and by the beginning of hostilities, the fleet had approximately 270 torpedo-type boats in service.
+But during the war years their number increased 7-10 times.
+The Soviet Union developed the construction of light ships, and by the beginning of hostilities, the fleet had approximately 270 torpedo-type boats in service.

-Small ships were used in conjunction with aviation and other equipment.
-In addition to the main task - attacking ships, the boats had the functions of scouts and sentinels, guarded convoys off the coast, laid mines, and attacked submarines in coastal zones.
-They were also used as a vehicle for transporting ammunition, landing, and played the role of minesweepers for bottom mines.
+Small ships were used in conjunction with aircraft and other equipment.
+In addition to the main task of attacking ships, the boats had the functions of reconnaissance and sentinels, guarded convoys off the coast, laid mines, and attacked submarines in coastal areas.
+They were also used as a vehicle for transporting ammunition, discharging troops, and played the role of minesweepers for bottom mines.

 Here are the main representatives of torpedo boats in the war:

-1. Boats of England MTV, the speed of which was 37 knots.
-Such boats were equipped with two single-tube devices for torpedoes, two machine guns and four depth mines.
+1. England MTV boats, whose speed was 37 knots.
+Such boats were equipped with two single-tube devices for torpedoes, two machine guns and four deep mines.

-2. German boats, the displacement of which was 115 thousand kilograms, a length of almost 35 meters and a speed of 40 knots.
+2. German boats with a displacement of 115 thousand kilograms, a length of almost 35 meters and a speed of 40 knots.
 The armament of the German boat consisted of two devices for torpedo shells and two automatic anti-aircraft guns.

-3. The Italian MAS boats of the Balletto design organization developed a speed of up to 43-45 knots.
-They were equipped with two 450-mm torpedo launchers, one 13-caliber machine-gun mount and six bombs.
+3. Italian MAS boats from the Balletto design organization reached speeds of up to 43-45 knots.
+They were equipped with two 450-mm torpedo launchers, one 13-caliber machine gun and six bombs.

-4. A twenty-meter torpedo boat of the G-5 type, created in the USSR, had a number of characteristics: The displacement of water was about 17 thousand kilograms; Developed a stroke of up to 50 knots; It was equipped with two torpedoes and two small-caliber machine guns.
+4. The twenty-meter torpedo boat of the G-5 type, created in the USSR, had a number of characteristics: Displacement of water was about 17 thousand kilograms; Developed speed up to 50 knots; It was equipped with two torpedoes and two small-caliber machine guns.

-5. The PT 103 torpedo-class boats, in the service of the US Navy, displaced about 50 tons of water, were 24 meters long and developed a speed of 45 knots.
-Their armament consisted of four torpedo mounts, one 12.7 mm machine gun and 40 mm anti-aircraft automatic mounts.
+5. Torpedo-class boats, model RT 103, in service with the US Navy, displaced about 50 tons of water, were 24 meters long and had a speed of 45 knots.
+Their armament consisted of four torpedo launchers, one 12.7 mm machine gun and 40 mm automatic anti-aircraft guns.

 6. Japanese fifteen-meter torpedo boats of the Mitsubishi model had a small water displacement of up to fifteen tons.
-The boat type T-14 was equipped with a gasoline engine, which developed a speed of 33 knots.
-They were armed with one 25-caliber cannon or machine gun, two torpedo shells and bombers.
+The T-14 type boat was equipped with a gasoline engine that reached a speed of 33 knots.
+It was armed with one 25-caliber cannon or machine gun, two torpedo shells and bomb throwers.

 Mine boat MAS 1936